matjojo/tagrank/README.md

 This is a json list of `[tag_name, [mu, sigma]]` objects.
 `mu` and `sigma` are the parameters for the normal distribution of that tags ranking.

+TagRank stores a list of your previous comparisons in the `comparisons.json` file.
+It contains a list of lists with two file ids.
+First the winning id, then the losing id.
+It is possible that some pairs are in this list multiple times, and even in different orders.
+Since the list is in-order the last comparison between two file ids is the most recent.

 ## Installation
 - Clone the repository or download the repository in another way.